 - abstract on the potential treatment being investigated written in layman’s terms (max 100 words);

-- objectives, methodology and plan of investigation with clear timeline (max 2 pages of A4);
+- objectives, methodology and plan of investigation with clear timeline, including preliminary results from previous relevant studies (max 3 pages of A4);

 - summary of benefit to patients with mitochondrial disease (max 500 words);

-- research environment & supervisory team (max 500 words); please attach CVs of all applicants (max 2 pages to include details of current research funding and 1 page of up to 10 recent and relevant publications.)
+- research environment & supervisory team (max 500 words); please attach CVs of all key applicants (max 2 pages to include details of current research funding and 1 page of up to 10 recent and relevant publications.);

 Please note that applications which do not follow the prescribed format, will not be accepted for review.

 Applications will be evaluated by our international expert peer review panel, based on the following criteria:

 - contribution to treatment of mitochondrial disease & direct patient benefit

 - scientific merit/ innovation, soundness of methodology & feasibility of achieving outcomes

 - budget details (reasonable, justified and potential value of investment to The Lily Foundation)